• Menopause Symptoms

 Key Takeaways

-• Low estrogen can cause a wide range of physical, emotional, and sexual symptoms, such as hot flashes, mood swings, and decreased libido, and understanding these can help manage health risks including obesity and heart disease.
+• Low estrogen ( oestrogen) can cause a wide range of physical, emotional, and sexual symptoms, such as hot flashes, mood swings, and decreased libido., Understanding these can help manage health risks including obesity and heart disease.

 • Treating low estrogen may involve hormone replacement therapy, estrogen therapy, nutrition and lifestyle changes and proactive stress management to improve symptoms and overall well-being.